CodeClimberNT/powershell-profile/README.md

   - Chocolatey
   - oh-my-posh / starship (default)

-# Installation of Module
+# Installation of Modules
-`Install-Module <Module-Name>`
+- for the `Terminal-Icons` use `Install-Module Terminal-Icons`
+- for the other use winget or cargo

 ## Attention
-The method above must not be used for `Chocolatey` and `starship`.

-Those can be installed from their respective source (winget and cargo or others, google it if you want them, or remove it from the profile)
+Use google and your brain to create your ideal personal space, you can use this profile as it is but it is meant to be a start from which you can create you very personal environment that make you feel comfortable when using the terminal